pietro-stangherlin/near_duplicate_doc_lsh/Project/docs/complexity-analysis.md

 ## Shingling
 Assume the text to be shingled has n characters and each shingle has length w.

 ### Time complexity
 Both versions of TextToShingles have a time complexity linear in n.
 ### Space complexity
 The space occupied by the Array version could be precisley computed: it is equal to (n - w + 1) * w times the memory occupied by type of int chosen.
-The Set version occupied space depends on the number of equal shingles (the more they are the less space occupied) and by the empty space allocated by the set class.
+The set version occupied space depends on the number of equal shingles (the more they are the less space occupied) and by the empty space allocated by the set class.

-## MinHash - TO REDO
+## MinHash
 Assume there are n documents and the signature has k elements.

-### Time complexity
+In theory it's possible to store the pairs (id_doc, signature) in a dictionary (hash table) allowing O(1) query time; the problem is in order to have few collisions a large empty chunk of memory has to be allocated, which, unless there's plenty of free main memory we don't have, for this reason it's not implemented.

+### BTree main memory
+Avaible only if there's enough free main memory.
-### Space complexity
+Space complexity O(n), query complexity O(log(n)).

-Using a tree to store all the signatures the space occupied is n * (k + 1) times the space occupied by each integer, the plus 1 is due to the document id.
-Using a hash table the space should be much more if we don't want to have many collision, for example, if the 70% of the hash table was empty the total occupied space would be about n * (k + 1) / 0.3.
+### SQL Table(id_doc, signature)
+The signature is a numpy array which has to stored as BLOB after pickling.
+An BTree index is created on id_doc (which is the primary key) allowing a query time of O(log(n)) (altough the constant is greater than the BTree implementation in main memory).
+The ER scheme consist just of an entity with two attributes.

 ## LSH
 The goal is to retrieve all documents ids in the same bucket (in the same band).